locustio/locust/docs/tasksets.rst

 .. note::

     TaskSets are an advanced feature and only rarely useful.
-A lot of the time, you're better off using regular Python loops and control statements to achieve the same thing.
+Most of the time, you're better off using regular Python loops and control statements to achieve the same thing.
 There are a few gotchas as well, the most frequent one being forgetting to call self.interrupt()